Inquire Visit Apply

 Position Description

-This full-time position requires an individual who is skilled in teaching students with ADHD, dyslexia and related learning differences through multisensory and differentiated instruction.
+This full-time position requires an individual who is trained in early childhood education and skilled in teaching students with ADHD, dyslexia and related learning differences through multisensory and differentiated instruction.
 The classroom teacher is highly collaborative and committed to designing and adapting instruction to meet a range of student learning needs and interests.
 They are skilled in establishing strong relationships with students and provide effective and consistent communication with parents regarding students’ behaviors, academic concerns, and progress.
 The classroom teacher is responsible for organizing and implementing a self-contained instructional program that includes grade-level math, science, social studies, and English language arts, as well as the integration of social-emotional learning and sensory regulation.

 Primary Responsibilities